 To ensure that your trampoline lasts for a long time, here are some maintenance tips that you should follow:

 Inspect your trampoline periodically to check for any damage or wear and tear.
 Replace any damaged or worn-out parts to prevent accidents.

 Clean your trampoline regularly using soap and water to remove any dirt or debris.
 This will prevent rust and corrosion from developing.

 Lubricate the springs using silicone spray to prevent rust and corrosion.
 This will also make the trampoline more bouncy and fun to use.

 Check the cover periodically to ensure that it is still in good condition.
 Replace it if it is damaged or worn out to ensure that the trampoline is properly protected.

-No, you do not need to remove the trampoline from the ground.
+No, if you have an in-ground trampoline you do not need to remove the trampoline from the ground.
 You can winterize it in place by following the steps outlined in this article.

 While you can use a tarp to cover the trampoline, it is not recommended.
 A weather-resistant cover is specifically designed to protect the trampoline from the elements.

 - The 12 Types of Trampoline (explained)Trampolines, a staple of joy and fitness, cater to all ages, inspiring kids and adults alike to leap out of their indoor routines into …